 Air Force ROTC is just like any other college course—it has its own admissions requirements.
-Since we offer a wealth of real-world leadership experiences and the opportunity to earn a commission as an Air Force Officer, you will need to meet some additional requirements as you progress from the General Military Course to the Professional Officer Course (POC ).
+Since we offer a wealth of real-world leadership experiences and the opportunity to earn a commission as a Department of the Air Force Officer, you will need to meet some additional requirements as you progress from the General Military Course to the Professional Officer Course (POC ).
 Scholarship applicants and recipients must also meet requirements specific to the scholarship for which they are applying.

 FOUR YEAR PROGRAM

 - During the first two years, cadets attend General Military Course which consists of one hour classroom work, two hours of leadership laboratory, and three hours of physical conditioning each week.

 - Upon successful completion of the first two years, cadets compete for entry into

 the last two years of the program, the Professional Officer Course (POC).
 After being

 selected, cadets must successfully complete a four-week summer field training unit

 at Maxwell Air Force Base before entering the last two years of the ROTC program.

 The POC selection systems uses the following qualitative factors to determine a student's

 In the POC, cadets attend class three hours a week, participate in a two-hour weekly leadership laboratory, and perform three hours of physical conditioning per week while applying what they have learned in the General Military Course and at field training.
 POC cadets conduct the leadership laboratories and manage the unit's cadet corps.